icyleaf/totem/README.md

 ### Serialization

-Serialize configuration to `Struct`, at current stage you can pass a `JSON::Serializable` struct to mapping.
+Serialize configuration to `Struct`, at current stage you can pass a `JSON::Serializable`/`YAML::Serializable` struct to mapping.

 ```crystal
 struct Profile